RetamalVictor/blog/README.md

 ## **Welcome to my Blog!**

-I'm an MSc AI Student and Research Assistant @ VU Amsterdam.
-Here you'll find some of my work.
-Currently, I am working with Multiagent system in real and simulated environments.
-For the real part, I'm using Crazyflies Nano drones to carry on research projects.
-Mainly Collective behaviours, Reinforcement Learning, Deep Learning and Robotics.
+Welcome to my blog!
+I'm an MSc AI Student and Research Assistant @ VU Amsterdam, and I'm excited to share some of my work with you.
+My research interest primarily focuses on multi-agent systems in both real and simulated environments, using Swarm of drones to conduct experiments in collective behaviors, reinforcement learning, deep learning, and robotics.

+I started this blog to share my projects findings and insights, as well as to discuss other interesting topics in the field.
+I hope to provide a platform where I can showcase my projects and share the lessons I've learned along the way.

+In my first blog post series, I delve into the topic of relative localization with Ultra Wideband TWR and Kalman filter implementation on board a swarm of Crazyflie 2.1 Nano drones.
+Check out the [first post](test\uwb.md) to learn more about relative localization, and stay tuned for more exciting updates in the future!

-This a list of the coolest and most relevant projects I have around here:
+This a list of the coolest and most relevant projects I have around in GitHub:

 ### **Currently working**